Business process and reporting

 The XBRL steering committee members include financial, accounting, software and governmental communities from around the world.

-Member organizations include Microsoft, ACCPAC, Oracle, Deloitte & Touche, IBM, Hyperion, and the American Institute of Certified Public Accountants (AICPA).
+Member organisations include Microsoft, ACCPAC, Oracle, Deloitte & Touche, IBM, Hyperion, and the American Institute of Certified Public Accountants (AICPA).
 The goal of the steering committee is to create a standard specification for industry-wide use.

 How XBRL works